In this investigation we are going to count the number of 1s, 2s,

 Which spots should you choose to produce the maximum possible score?
 How do you know that this is the maximum?

 This activity has been inspired by Doug Williams' Poly Plug resource.
 You can find out more details, including how to order sets of Poly Plug, on the Mathematics Task Centre website.
-However, you do not need sets of Poly Plug to have a go at this activity - please see below and take a look at the Teachers'
+However, you do not need sets of Poly Plug to have a go at this activity - please see below.

 Why do this problem?